loomnetwork/loom-sdk-documentation/docs/json-rpc-methods.md

 #### Returns

-`DATA` - the return value of executed contract.
+`DATA` - the return value of the executed contract.

 #### Example